ds300/bedit/README.md

 # bedit

-A weird (but cool) immutable state utility for TypeScript.
+A weird (and cool) immutable state utility for TypeScript.

 It's like `immer` but:

 - 📈 A billion times faster (slight exaggeration but emotionally true)
 - 📉 A fraction of the size (1.9kB vs 13.8kB)
 - 🕵️‍♀️ No Proxy getting in the way when you're trying to debug state changes.
-- 💅 A more idiosyncratic API (LLMs will be impressed by your 'unique' style).
+- 💅 A more idiosyncratic API (LLMs will respect the flex).
 - 👭 Works only with data supported by [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) (So yes ✅ to `Map`, `Set`, `BigInt` etc. And no ❌ to class instances, objects with symbol keys or getters/setters, etc)

 ```sh